doc4d/docs/docs/aikit/Classes/OpenAIProviders.md

 This class enables multi-provider support by:
 - Loading provider configurations from a single JSON file
+- Loading named model aliases that map to providers and model IDs
 - Resolving `provider:model` syntax to full API configurations
+- Resolving `:modelAlias` syntax to full provider and model configurations

 The `OpenAI` class automatically loads provider configurations when instantiated.